trace1729/EE219-AICS-2024/projects/lab3/README.md

 ### Module Systolic Array (systolic_array.v)

 The systolic array is constructed by instantiate PE modules.
 You need to connect the PEs properly and do shifts on the input and output.
+In this lab, we assume that the size of the systolic array matches the size of the output matrix.
+Specific parameters are listed in the table.

 #### Parameters